fabibec/RBFinalProject/README.md

 # Final Project - Introduction to Robotics
-### by Fabian Becker, Florian Remberger and Tanh
+### by Fabian Becker, Florian Remberger & Quang Thanh Lai

-We probably need to add some documentation here in the future
+## Project Description
+The aim of this project is for the robot to make it's way through a predefinied map and navigate to two destinations.

+## Task Importing

+## Pathfinding and Route Creation
+Dijkstra's Algorithm is used for pathfinding

+## Driving Controls

+## Individual Contributions
+### Fabian Becker (Pathfinding & Route Creation
+TODO

+### Florian Remberger (Importing & Driving Controls)
+TODO

+### Quang Thanh Lai (Route Creation &  Driving Controls)
+TODO

+---

 ## TODO